estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D75 - May 27, 2018
+Wow, 3/4 of the way through my second round of #100DaysOfCode!
+I would not have finished my first iOS app (and be working on my second) without this challenge.
+It has been the perfect way (for me) to build a habit of working on these projects every day. #swift #iOS

 ### R2D74 - May 26, 2018
 Now that I know how to use UIImagePickerController in landscape mode, I think I've decided to restrict the app to portrait mode (for other design reasons).
 Sigh. #100DaysOfCode #swift #iOS